H-uru/moul-assets/CONTRIBUTING.md

 - any other pertinent notes, such as why you think the issue is happening and any mitigation you attempted

 ## Submitting Changes
-Changes to moul-assets generall fall under two categories: objective and subjective.
+Changes to moul-assets generally fall under two categories: objective and subjective.
 Before submitting any changes to the repository, you will need to [request access](https://guildofwriters.org/assets_repo) to the LFS store.

 ### Submitting Objective Changes
 Objective changes tend to be limited in scope and are generally minor adjustments or fixes to content already accepted to the repository.
 These changes should require limited discussion and should demonstrate a clear and apparent improvement to the game.
 These changes may be developed and submitted using [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
 To propose changes to the repository: